lsst-sqre/jld-deploy/README.md

 ## Basic Usage

-If all you want to do is run an LSST JupyterLab Demo environment, hosted at Google Kubernetes Engine, whose domain name is hosted in AWS Route 53, with GitHub authentication against a whitelist of allowed GitHub organizations, the following should get you going.
+These instructions should suffice to get you going with an LSST JupyterLab Demo environment, where all of the following conditions are true.

+- The computation is hosted within Google Kubernetes Engine.
+- The domain name is hosted within AWS Route 53.
+- Authentication is done via OAuth against GitHub, and GitHub organization membership is used to determine access control.

+Here are the steps you need to perform:

 1. Choose a fully-qualified domain name in a domain that you control and that is hosted by AWS Route 53.
 The FQDN need not exist, as long as